is now available! Read about the new features and fixes from November.

 Folder configurations

-As mentioned above, you can trust a parent folder and all subfolders will be trusted.
-This allows you to control Workspace Trust via a repository's location on disk.
+When you trust a parent folder, all subfolders are trusted, which enables you to control Workspace Trust via a repository's location on disk.

 ├── TrustedRepos - Clone trusted repositories under this parent folder